simonlindgren/jupyterhub-configuration/README.md

 <press ctrl+C>
 ```

-To relaunch the hub, make sure that all instances of jupyterhub and configurable-http-proxy are terminated:
+If stopping the hub, make sure before relaunching it that all instances of jupyterhub and configurable-http-proxy are terminated:

 ```
 ps aux | grep jupyter